 For example, if a council has withdrawn funding for a CSO without warning, or consultation, we would ask the council to reconsider its decision, after consulting parties involved.

-In appropriate cases, we can recommend that the council pay compensation for distress or inconvenience caused, and for any time and trouble expended in making the complaint.
-The level of compensation will depend on the how badly the council’s wrong-doing has affected the CSO or person involved.
+In appropriate cases, we can recommend that the council pay a financial remedy for distress or inconvenience caused, and for any time and trouble expended in making the complaint.
+The level of financial remedy will depend on the how badly the council’s wrong-doing has affected the CSO or person involved.

 We may also recommend that the council review its policies and procedures to avoid the same problem happening to another individual or CSO.